Heatworks/hls-devices-mosfet-8/README.md

 ## Setup

-1. Connect via UART with username `pi` and password `hls-default`.
+1. Connect via UART with username `pi` and password `raspberry`.
-2. Change default password from `hls-default` to whatever you want.
-This can be done using `sudo raspi-config` and pressing enter.
+2. Change default password from `raspberry` to whatever you want.
+This can be done using `sudo raspi-config` and pressing enter or running `passwd`.
 3. Change host name from `hls-device-mosfet-8-unknown` to whatever you want.
-This can be done by running `sudo su && echo "hls-device-mosfet-8-c" > /etc/h ostname` echoing your desired hostname.
+This can be done by running `sudo su && echo "hls-device-mosfet-8-a" > /etc/h ostname` echoing your desired hostname.
+4. (optional) Enable SSH either through `raspi-config` or running `systemctl enable ssh.socket`.
-4. Reboot to see changes. (`reboot`)
+5. Reboot to see changes. (`reboot`)
-5. Get latest setup script `cd /home/pi/hls-devices-mosfet-8/ && git pull`.
+6. Get latest setup script `cd /home/pi/hls-devices-analog-8/ && git pull`.
-6. Run setup script `cd /home/pi/hls-devices-mosfet-8/ && bash setup.sh` and answer prompts.
+7. Run setup script `cd /home/pi/hls-devices-analog-8/ && bash setup.sh` and answer prompts.
-7. Reboot to see changes. (`reboot`)
+8. Reboot to see changes. (`reboot`)

 ## Future